heyjianjing/eliu_summer_2024/README.md

 ### Part `one`: regression and classification

 `01`
-* Linear regression: fit two 1D data points with a straight line $y=ax (+b)$
+* Fit two 1D data points with a straight line, or linear model
-* Model formulation, model parameters, and matrix notation $y=A\theta$
+* Model formulation, model parameters, and matrix notation
-* Inverse of a matrix $A$
+* Matrix inverse
 * Compute inverse of 2x2 matrix
-* Find model parameters through inverse
+* Find model parameters through matrix inverse

 `02`
 * Fit more 1D data points with a straight line
-* Transpose of a matrix
+* Matrix transpose
 * "Inverse" of nonsquare matrix
-* Analytical expression to solve $y=A\theta$
+* Analytical solution

 `03`
 * Iterative numerical approach to find parameters
-* Cost or loss function to describe behavior we want our model to have
+* Loss or cost function to describe behavior we want our model to have
 * Derivation of gradient of squared loss function with respect to parameters
 * Gradient descent to iteratively find parameters that minimize loss function
-* Compare to analytical expression
+* Compare numerical solution to analytical solution

 `04`
-* Extend linear regression to do binary classification
+* Extend linear regression to binary classification
 * Step function for discrete output of either 1 or 0 for classification
 * Sigmoid function to approximate step function
 * Derivation of gradient of squared loss function for classification